mxxo/egs_mesh/src/example/egsinp.md

 :stop geometry definition:
 ```

-The only input we need to adjust is the mesh `file`.
-If you're following the guide, this file should be called `cube.msh`.
+The only input you need to adjust is the mesh `file`.
+If you're following along, this should be named `cube.msh`.

 Next, the source.
 Let's define an exterior point source.
 The meshed box starts at the origin and extends 10cm along `x`, `y` and `z`.
 So placing the source at `(5, 5, -1)` means the source will be 1cm away from the box's `-z` face.
-We'll simulate a 10MeV photon monoenergetic point source.
+For this example, you'll simulate a 10MeV photon monoenergetic point source.

 ```text
 :start source definition: